Fedihosting-Foundation-Forks/fep/fep/ceee/fep-ceee.md

 * Mastodon returns the Instance Actor with the same `rel` as a user actor ("self").
 * It does not support standard [WebFinger] filtering by `rel`.

-The `subject` is a fake Mastodon account identifier rather than the resource URI or the actor URI.
+The `subject` is the Mastodon-specific account URI for the instance-level actor rather than the [ActivityPub] actor URI.

 ## Related Proposals